SRI LANKA : HOW TO TRAVEL SRI LANKA ON A BUDGET

 A sim card is really useful for calling and data!
-You can get a usable simcard with data for around 3.5 USD but it will go a long way in helping you for your trip!
+You can get a usable sim card with data for around 3.5 USD but it will go a long way in helping you on your trip!

 It is important for you to check how the map how long the distance is between places you wish to visit.
 This is really helpful for negotiation.

 Google maps are really helpful in terms of knowing where you are and pin-pointing important landmarks.
 It helps with navigation, such as getting to Ella Rock and prevents you from getting scammed by fake guides or walking to the bus station when the evil touts are saying that there are no more buses.

 The network in Sri Lanka is quite extensive and good coverage in most of the areas you will visit as a tourist.

 Getting a sim card is really easy.
 Numerous phone booths, Dialog, Mobitel, Etisalat and Airtel who are the four mobile operators, will greet you when you exit the baggage area.